Inventory Feeds User Guides

 Option 2: Target S3 bucket configuration

-If anything changes with the configuration of the target S3 bucket, this may cause Inventory Feed Runs to fail consistently.
+If anything changes with the configuration of the target S3 bucket, this may cause Feed Runs to fail consistently.
 If this has happened, the first piece to try would be to reset the configuration.
-If that isn’t possible, you may need to create a new Inventory Feed to replace the broken one.
+If that isn’t possible, you may need to create a new Feed to replace the broken one.